digital-standard/ThreeDPoseUnityBarracuda/README.md

 the accuracy got better than pre model.
 ![preview_capture.gif](preview_capture.gif)

+## Performance
+GPU: GeForce RTX2060 SUPER ⇒ 30 FPS

 ## Install and Tutorial
 ### Download and put files
-1. Download/Clone the folders named as "Assets" and "Packages" into your Unity Project.
+1. Put the folders named ad "Assets" and "Packages" in your Unity Project.

-2. Replace or add those of folders downloaded in your Unity Project.

-3. Download onnx from our home page by clicking following URL in our HP.</br>
+2. Download onnx from our home page by clicking following URL in our HP.</br>
    http://digital-standard.com/threedpose/models/Resnet34_3inputs_448x448_20200212.onnx

-4. put the onnx under Assets/Scripts/Model/

 ### Settings in Unity Inspector
-1. Open the Unity project with Unity Editor.
+1. Open the Unity project with Unity Editor and put the onnx file in /Assets/Scripts/Model/ In this action, the onnx file is being converted into NNModel type of Barracuda automatically.

 2. Open "SampleScene" in "Scene" folder.</br>
-   if dialog shows up, please choose "Don't save".</br></br>
+   If dialog shows up, please choose "Don't save".</br></br>
 3. Set model</br>
-   drag the onnx you put before in Assets/Scripts/Model/ and drop it to "NN Model" in Gameobject named as "BarracudaRunner" in Inspector view.
+   Drag the NNModel you put before in Assets/Scripts/Model/ and drop it to "NN Model" in Gameobject named as "BarracudaRunner" in Inspector view.
    ![unity_inspector.PNG](unity_inspector.PNG)